Glib79/sf5_api/README.md

 Do not forget to put passphrase you typed during ssh key generation to `app/.env.local` JWT_PASSPHRASE like:
 `JWT_PASSPHRASE=your_passphrase`

-### Stpe 4 (optional) - run migration
-Migrations - if you would like to fill database with default values you can run migration:
-- docker-compose exec php bin/console doctrine:migrations:migrate

-Migration adds some data but does not create any users - to create user look for `Register` in `User guide`.

 ## Unit tests